tal-training/secdev-dec-2024/exercises/design.md

 **Scenario:** You are a developer working on a new e-commerce platform that allows customers to place orders online.
 The platform uses a RESTful API to manage user accounts, products, and orders.

+Test the threat model that you've developed in the threat modeling exercise.

 **Sensitive API Endpoints:**

 1. **User Account Management**